matfantinel/moneta/README.md

 Moneta is a handy applet that stays on your desktop and updates the exchange rate of currencies of your choice.
 It is a fork from the app [Coin](https://github.com/lainsce/coin/) from @lainsce, just adapted to handle real-world currencies instead of virtual ones.

-Most of the code is copied/based on his and so is the icon.
-So if you like this, sponsor him on GitHub!
+Most of the code, design and icon is copied/based on his.
+So if you like this, consider sponsoring him on GitHub!

+**Moneta is currently under development and is not yet suitable for daily use.
+If you want to help out, check out the Issues on this repo and open your Pull Request!**

 ## Built for elementary OS